rust4bio/arewebioyet/_pages/home.md

 # Contributing

 You can use the [editor on GitHub](https://github.com/rust4bio/arewebioyet/edit/main/_pages/home.md) to contribute to this page.
 Feel free to list new bioinformatics crates or CLI!
 Of course, you can also contribute to the ecosystem by writing a new Rust crate.

+### Credits
+This is an up-to-date and maintained fork of the initial [are we bio yet site](https://arewebioyet.github.io/) which has become non-responsive.